-Frustrated by failed attempts to have the Monsour family demolish the deteriorated hospital, the city of Jeannette and Westmoreland County signed an agreement of cooperation to work together to secure and begin demolition of the Monsour Medical Center in December 2013.
+Frustrated by failed attempts to have the Monsour family demolish the deteriorated and abandoned hospital, the city of Jeannette and Westmoreland County signed an agreement of cooperation to work together to secure and begin razing of the Monsour Medical Center in December 2013.
 The county applied for a $1 million state grant to tear down Monsour in January 2014 and began making moves to gain ownership of the property through a “free and clear” sale held by a county judge by notifying lien holders of their intent.
-It cost only $15,000 for the property.

 The city obtained some private funding via the Neighborhood Partnership Program and began demolition of two dilapidated houses near the former hospital in late January 2014.
-On February 23, 2016, the main hospital complex was knocked down over a period of two days beginning on February 23, 2016.
+The hospital itself was knocked down over a period of two days beginning on February 23, 2016.